 An orange graphic with the DoNoHarm BC logo and a title reading, Vulnerability isn’t Seasonal 2.0 Below is the hashtag #KeepMasksInHealthcare.
 To the right is a photo of a white N95 mask with yellow straps.
 A black footer has the tagline, Let’s get loud, followed by the URL www.DoNoHarmBC.ca and a QR code.

-Looking for the previous version of first ‘Vulnerability Isn’t Seasonal’ campaign?
+Looking for the first version of first ‘Vulnerability Isn’t Seasonal’ campaign?
 Find it here.

 Two adults in N95 masks against a light blue background, one with long dark hair, assisting an elder with white hair using a walker.
 Black text reads, Vulnerability Isn't Seasonal. #KeepMasksInHealthcare.
 Share your thoughts by April 1. www.DoNoHarmBC.ca